-- HyProMag USA engaged BBA USA Inc and PegasusTSI to complete the Feasibility Study for the USA recycling operations with targeted completion in H2 2024 BBA and Pegasus successfully completed their onboarding process through visits to key manufacturers in Germany, Poland and the HyProMag Plant in Tyseley, UK.
-Commercial production in the USA is targeted for H1 2026. - Mkango completed a fund raising of £750,000 (\$955,000) in April 2024, including a £150,000 (\$191,000) investment by Mkango CEO, William Dawes, with use of proceeds primarily for the acquisition of additional equipment to underpin HyProMag's transition to first commercial sales of recycled NdFeB at Tyseley Energy Park in Birmingham, UK targeted for H2 2024, and orders of long lead time equipment in Germany, unlocking additional grant funding. - The Group has completed a significant cost-cutting exercise in recent months, whilst streamlining operations to focus on recycling, which has enabled a 35% reduction in the ongoing operating cost requirements for the business. - Discussions are ongoing with potential strategic investors, project finance providers, grant funding bodies and other sources to finance recycling scale-up opportunities and further technology roll-out.
+- Mkango completed a fund raising of £750,000 (\$955,000) in April 2024, including a £150,000 (\$191,000) investment by Mkango CEO, William Dawes.
+Use of proceeds is primarily for the acquisition of additional equipment to underpin HyProMag's transition to first commercial sales of recycled NdFeB at Tyseley Energy Park in Birmingham, UK targeted for H2 2024, and orders of long lead time equipment in Germany, unlocking additional grant funding. - The Company has completed a significant cost-cutting exercise in recent months, whilst streamlining operations to focus on recycling, which has enabled a 35% reduction in the ongoing operating cost requirements for the business. - Discussions are ongoing with potential strategic investors, project finance providers, grant funding bodies and other sources to finance recycling scale-up opportunities and further technology roll-out.
 In parallel, Mkango is undertaking a review of strategic options for its advanced stage Songwe Hill Rare Earth Project in Malawi and Pulawy Rare Earth Separation Project in Poland.
-The Feasibility Study for Songwe Hill and subsequent work identified a number of areas for potential cost optimisation, and the Company continues to evaluate these and other cost reduction opportunities in light of the currently weak rare earth market pricing environment. - Loss after tax for the year ended 31 December 2023 of \$4,179,951 compared to \$5,985,963 for the year ended 31 December 2022.
+The Feasibility Study for Songwe Hill and subsequent work identified a number of areas for potential cost optimisation, and the Company continues to evaluate these and other cost reduction opportunities in light of the currently weak rare earth market pricing environment.

+• Loss after tax for the three month period ended 31 March 2024 of \$1,025,258 compared to \$559,988 for the three month period ended 31 March 2023.